 The inspector will check your baseboards, walls, windows, crawl spaces, door frames, insides of cabinets and closets.
 During this inspection, he or she will need access to every area of your home, including the garage and attic, and will pay special attention to the bathrooms, kitchens, and utility rooms.
 Why?
 Because subterranean termites often use the places where plumbing penetrates the slab to gain access to your home.

 Outside your home, the inspector will look at the exterior walls and eaves of the house, and closely examine the foundation.
 In addition to signs of damage to the wood, the inspector will be on the lookout for mud tubes on the foundation.
-Having thoroughly inspected the home itself, the inspector will move on to the surrounding property and yard to make sure those areas are not showing signs of termite activity.

-How to Prevent Future Termite Treatment
+How to Help Prevent Future Termite Infestations

 Once the inspection is complete, the inspector will let you know the findings.
 If there’s an infestation, treatment will be recommended, but even if there’s not an infestation, the inspector may suggest preventive treatment to keep your home safe.
 He or she might also give you advice on preventing termite infestations through good practices that include: